 A BOOT (build, own, operate, transfer) project, the plant treats and re-uses domestic and industrial wastewater with innovative and customised technologies developed specifically for this large-scale water infrastructure application.

-Approximately 47.5 million litres of wastewater per day enters the plant for treatment to within near potable standards.
+Approximately 47.5 ML wastewater per day enters the plant for treatment to within near potable standards.
 The resulting water is then sold to the city's industrial customers, Mondi and SAPREF, for use as process water - alleviating strain on the city's fresh water infrastructure.

 Drinking water infrastructure project - Near Palapye, Botswana

-This Veolia-designed, built and commissioned municipal water treatment plant removes ground water hardness and dissolved salts from borehole water at a rate of 13 200 mega litres per day.
+This Veolia-designed, built and commissioned municipal water treatment plant removes ground water hardness and dissolved salts from borehole water at a rate of 13 200 ML/day.

 The hardness of the water was causing water infrastructure pipes, household geysers and appliances, such as washing machines, to scale, requiring more electricity to heat the water for general purposes and more detergents for washing to be effective.